 Turner’s forthcoming album, Back to the Basics, dropped on August 30th.
 It features the talents of Moka Only, David Morin, Babie Paul, Shieba Twin, Makemdef, Randy Ponzio, C’Nez, Moni, Jay-Kin, and E.D.G.E.
 The album documents the struggles and joys of an emcee’s rise.
 On every track, Little T’s trademark honesty and playful lyrics flow smooth and steady.

 Turner’s tremendous efforts have finally taken him to the next level: He regularly features on Television and in Full Length Motion Pictures.
 He appeared in the Battlestar Galactica follow-up, Caprica, and landed a role alongside Battlestar’s Michael Hogan in the feature Confined.
 In Romania, he worked with Roger Moore, of James Bond fame, on A Princess for Christmas.
+He has landed guest spots on tv series Tower Prep and Level up which aired on Teletoon.
 Then, in TV’s Supernatural, he featured as a vampire.
-He appeared on NBC’s Fairly Legal, Teletoon’s Tower Prep, and landed a starring role in Nickelodeon’s sequel to Fairly Odd Parents, alongside Drake Bell and Daniella Monet.
+He appeared on NBC’s Fairly Legal and landed a starring role in Nickelodeon’s sequel to Fairly Odd Parents, alongside Drake Bell and Daniella Monet.
 Travis recently starred in Marley and Me: The Puppy Years: the sequel to the popular feature film starring Jennifer Aniston and Owen Wilson.

 -Written by Cole Pettifor